digitalocean/container-blueprints/netmaker-egress-gateway/README.md

 Visit dashboard.nm.209-97-179-143.nip.io to log in
 ```

 At the end, you will be presented with the Netmaker server dashboard link.
-You can also check the core components and their status, via `docker-compose`:
+The server itself is deployed as a set of docker containers, managed via `docker-compose`.
+You can check server components status, via `docker-compose`:

 ```shell
 docker-compose ps